 Urban legend hoaxes can be debunked with a little investigative research.
 Tracing these stories to their sources, especially those that seem absurd and impossible, is one way to debunk them.

-- Artist Keisuke Aisawa created a sculpture titled Mother Bird for a 2016 Tokyo's Horror-Art Vanilla Gallery display.
+The thing is, there isn't a single report to corroborate any suicides related to the puppet.
+The puppet itself was created by artist Keisuke Aisawa.
+He created the sculpture, titled Mother Bird, for a 2016 Tokyo's Horror-Art Vanilla Gallery display.
 He later dismantled the piece when it began to rot.

 - The Phantom Clown Scare of 1981 was a wave of clown costumed men attempting to entice and kidnap children.

 - During the 1980s and 1990s, horror movies and books used the evil clown theme to generate a Killer Clown genre.

 - The real-life 1990 killer clown murder of Marlene Warren fueled more killer clown hoaxes.
 However, in 2017, Shelia Keen "Debbie" Warren, the real clown costumed killer, was arrested.

 - In 2013 (UK) and 2014 (USA), clown sightings re-surged with creepy clowns popping up in strange places and odd settings.
 Authorities dismissed the incidences as pranks.

 - In 2016, a rash of "evil clowns" showing up near schools, along roads or in the woods became a worldwide phenomenon.